wimlds/nyc-2018-scikit-sprint/README.md

 * Check out the interview:
 [Interview with Andreas Mueller, Lecturer at Columbia University and Core Contributor to Scikit-Learn, by Reshama Shaikh](http://mlconf.com/interview-andreas-muller-lecturer-columbia-university-core-contributor-scikit-learn-reshama-shaikh/)

+### Code of Conduct
+WiMLDS is dedicated to providing a harassment-free experience for everyone.
+We do not tolerate harassment of participants in any form.
+All communication should be appropriate for a professional audience including people of many different backgrounds.
+Sexual language and imagery is not appropriate.

+Be kind to others.
+Do not insult or put down others.
+Behave professionally.
+Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate.

+Thank you for helping make this a welcoming, friendly community for all.
+Please read the full [code of conduct](https://github.com/WiMLDS/starter-kit/wiki/Code-of-conduct) before participating.

 ### Sponsors
 * Space Sponsored by **Stack Exchange**
 * Funding by National Science Foundation